WGLabz/Aruco-NodeJS/README.md

-# Aruco Marker Generator using NodeJS with HTTP endpoint
+## Aruco Marker Generator using NodeJS with HTTP endpoint
 A simple Aruco marker Generator developed on top of NodeJS.
 It exposes HTTP POST endpoint to make request and get resultant marker in SVG format.
+Based on work by [@bhollis](https://github.com/bhollis/aruco-marker)

-# HTTP Endpoint
+### HTTP Endpoint

 ```shell